grafana/plugin-tools/packages/create-plugin/README.md

 ---

 ## Migrate your existing plugin
+:warning: We [do not support](https://grafana.com/docs/grafana/latest/developers/angular_deprecation/) plugins written in `angular`

 In case you have an existing plugin previously created using the `@grafana/toolkit` you can use the following command to migrate it to the new build tooling: